-Standard CMOS Setup
+Standard CMOS Features

 This first menu is where the most basic hardware options are set.
 Information regarding the system clock, IDE hard disks and floppy drives is stored and configured in this section.
-To enter the Standard CMOS Setup, press the [ENTER] key with this menu highlighted.
+To enter the Standard CMOS Features setup screen, press the [ENTER] key with this menu highlighted.